Carol Yu

-Carol (Ying) Yu (于盈 (Yu Ying); born January 18, 1983) is the associate dean of Shenzhen InnoX Academy, former assistant chief editor, producer, and host of the weekly television interview show “Visionaries” on Phoenix TV.
+Carol (Ying) Yu (于盈 (Yu Ying); born January 18, 1983) is a Chinese journalist and writer who is the associate dean of Shenzhen InnoX Academy, former assistant chief editor, producer, and host of the weekly television interview show “Visionaries” on Phoenix TV.
 She was selected as a Young Global Leader by the World Economic Forum.
 She has also been chosen as one of the Ten Outstanding New Hong Kong Young Persons.
 Before joining Phoenix TV, Carol was with the Investment Banking Division of Morgan Stanley and the World Bank.
 Carol received her undergraduate degree in Economics from Stanford University and a Master’s in Public Policy from Harvard Kennedy School.

 Early life and education

 Carol was born in Guangzhou, Guangdong, the only child of Yu Youjun, a minister-level government official and academic, and Xu Ming, a media executive.
 As a child, Carol excelled at her studies.

 Carol was educated at The Affiliated High School of South China Normal University (华南师范大学附属中学), the top public high school in Guangdong Province, and completed her high school studies at San Domenico School, California’s first independent school (est. 1850) in the U.S., before enrolling in Stanford University.
 After an internship at Morgan Stanley during her sophomore year, she graduated early with honors and joined Morgan Stanley after her junior year.
 After a few years of work experience, Carol returned to school and obtained a Master’s in Public Policy degree from Harvard Kennedy School.

 Carol has been very active in extracurricular activities throughout her life.
 She held various leadership positions in student government and was very active in various performing arts throughout her elementary school, middle school and high school in China.
 She founded a student magazine at middle school and was the first student president of the school TV station while she was at high school in China.
 She has also started writing and publishing since young age.
 While first moved to the U.S. at junior year in high school, which was a school known for its excellence in fine arts, reading a whole book in English for the first time, Carol was cast in the leading roles of several school musicals and plays including Children of Eden and Pippen.
 While at Stanford, she was one of the founding members and vice-president for “Forum for American Chinese Exchange at Stanford” (FACES), vice-president for “Association of Chinese Students and Scholars at Stanford” (ACSSS), and co-founder of a political forum “Bursting the Bubble.”
 While at Harvard Kennedy School, she was chair of the Chinese Students Association, Co-Chair of East Asia Students Association, and Co-Chair of Asia Business Conference.